ThibsVW/Quiz-Game/readme.md

 7. Set your timer
 8. Set your highscores in localStorage
 9. Test the game and open keep using your console to prevent any error
-10. Share your game on GitHub!
+10. Run your HTML and Javascript on validator website such as https://validator.w3.org/

 ## Link to the game called " Thibz Quiz"